Morpho Vault V2

 3. Role Separation and Limitations

-The vault's v2 role-based architecture ensures no single party can unilaterally harm users through strict separation of concerns, ensuring that even if one role is compromised, user funds remain protected by the constraints and oversight of other roles, combined with timelock protection for any potentially harmful changes.
+Morpho Vault V2's role-based architecture ensures no single party can unilaterally harm users through strict separation of concerns, ensuring that even if one role is compromised, user funds remain protected by the constraints and oversight of other roles, combined with timelock protection for any potentially harmful changes.

 Check the roles declination on the related section.